saarraz/static-print/README.md

 # static-print

+### Changelog

+* 4/7/17 - Fixed issue which prevented the compiler from compiling during second stage (bootstrapping).

 ## What is it
 This is a patch to the GCC 7.1 source which *adds a "static_print" statement to C++*.